marcglasberg/blocsuperpowers.org/src/content/docs/overview.md

 With `mix`, you no longer need to add `isLoading` or `error` variables to your state.

-Instead, your Cubit method should focus only on loading data and emitting a new state.
+Instead, your Cubit method can focus on loading data and emitting a new state.
-If something goes wrong, throw an exception:
+If something goes wrong, you may now just throw an exception:

 ```dart
 class UserCubit extends Cubit<User> {